 - Drain the potatoes and return to the pan.
 Mash lightly with a potato masher.

 - Heat the milk and butter in the microwave, on high, for 30 seconds - or until warmed but not boiling or scalded.
 Pour it in with the potatoes.

-- Unwrap the garlic and rosemary, and squeeze the roasted garlic out of the skin and into the potatoes.
-Peel rosemary from the stem and add whole to the potatoes or chop before adding, if you prefer.
+- Unwrap the garlic and squeeze the roasted garlic out of the skin and into the potatoes.
+If using rosemary, peel the rosemary from the stem and add whole to the potatoes or chop before adding, if you prefer.

 - Whip the potatoes using a hand mixer with a wire whip attachment.
 You can also use regular beaters, but the wire whip tends to produce a fluffier mashed potato.
 Whip to desired consistency.